Animal Adventure Park: Video Updates After April The Giraffe Gives Birth, No Cam

 — All Trends IT (@All_Trends_IT) March 21, 2017

 There is no doubt that those watching April the giraffe have become bonded to her.
-The build up for the live birth is great and the adoration her calf will receive will be immense.
-To have the live cam suddenly end could be very disconcerting for many.
+The build up for the live birth is great, and the adoration her calf will receive will be immense.
+To have the live cam end suddenly could be very disconcerting for many.
 It’s also possible a form of depression could set in, but it’s important to remember that this is temporary.
 It takes time for a new habit to form and to break it.
 For those who’ve watched the April giraffe cam day in and day out, there could be some let-down once the cam stops.
 Keep in mind that the Animal Adventure Park will prepare for their grand opening and continue to provide updates.
-At this point; however, there are no plans to continue the live cam, regardless of how many requests they get.
+At this point, however, there are no plans to continue the live cam, regardless of how many requests they get.

 Here are some free adult coloring pictures for people who love April the giraffe and want to memorialize the event of her calf’s birth.